nrawat151290/Ally-Assignment/README.md

 # Filters

-1. Filter selection will reset the list to show limited results.
+1. Filter selection will render the list to show limited results.
 2. Multiple filters can be selected.
 3. Complete selection/unselection will render the entire data.